rvanmil/xml-webpack-plugin/README.md

 - `path`: *optional* - The relative folder path to write the file to.
 When `writeToContext` is set to `true` you have to make sure this folder already exists inside your project folder.
 - `writeToContext`: *optional* - When set to `true` the file will not be written to the webpack bundle output, but to the webpack project folder instead.
 - `data`: *optional* - An object containing the data which will be passed to the ejs compiler.

+The `options` object passed to the plugin is optional.
+It can contain any of the [ejs library](https://ejs.co/#docs) options.

 ## Contribution